brianrainey/brianrainey.github.com/_posts/2015-05-25-plastic-pitches.md

 didn't put me anywhere near the hallowed turf itself.

 These days I have easy access to plastic pitches that young me would never have dreamed possible.
-My local New England Revolution produce a beautiful, often successful style of passing football on FieldTurf.
+My local New England Revolution produce an attractive, often successful style of passing football on FieldTurf.

 [It's time to destigmatize plastic pitches][1].